What is Laminate Flooring:

 - Engineered wood, which has a real solid wood layer on top of a plywood or fiberboard substrate

-- Luxury vinyl plank (LVP), which is a mix of PVC, limestone and plasticizers with a vinyl top layer
+- Luxury vinyl plank (LVP), which is a mix of vinyl/polyvinyl chloride (PVC), limestone and plasticizers with a vinyl top layer

 - and Hybrid floors, which have a PVC/limestone base and a real wood top layer

-If you are interested in engineered wood, LVP, or hybrid floors, see my main flooring post.
+If you are interested in those other flooring options see my main flooring post.

 HDF (High Density Fibreboard) Core: